Skip to main content

 Centreon provides RPM and DEB packages for its products through the Centreon Open Source version available free of charge in our repository.

-These packages can be installed on Alma/RHEL/Oracle Linux 8 and 9 and on Debian 11.
+These packages can be installed on Alma/RHEL/Oracle Linux 8 and 9 and on Debian 11 and 12.

 You must run the installation procedure as a privileged user.